alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/gender-and-sex.md

 For a few people, being forced to declare themselves as 'female' or 'male' may lead to dropping out of a form.

 ---

 <h2 class="heading-36" id="section-5">5.
+Don't assume that 'male' first is the correct order</h2>

+Historically, the assumption was that 'men' came before 'women' so the traditional order of options has been 'male first'.
+This is no-longer appropriate as an automatic assumption.

+Please test with 'female' as the first option and [report your findings on the wiki](https://designpatterns.hackpad.com/Gender-and-sex-NHY1Rl0kLD2).

+---

+<h2 class="heading-36" id="section-6">6.
 Asking about sex instead of gender</h2>

 It is only appropriate to ask for someone's sex in a context where the biological data is necessary - typically, only for medical transactions.
 Unfortunately, we also have to recognise that we have to deal with legislation that may require 'sex' as a legal identifier.

-If you must ask for 'sex' then ask for 'male' at least 3 of these options, depending on circumstances:
+If you must ask for 'sex' then ask for 'female', 'male' and at least 1 of the remaining options, depending on circumstances:

 * female
 * male
-* neither
+* unspecified
 * intersex
 * prefer not to say

+---

+<h2 class="heading-36" id="section-7">7.
+Further reading</h2>

+### UK
+In the UK an [Early Day Motion](http://www.parliament.uk/edm/2014-15/47) has been submitted in support of giving legal recognition to those who do not associate with a particular gender.

+### Germany
+In Germany, the [Personal Status Law](http://www.gesetze-im-internet.de/pstg/BJNR012210007.html) (paragraph 22) states that if a child's sex cannot be determined at birth then the law allows for birth to be registered with the 'sex' box left blank.

+### Australia
+The [Australian Government guidelines on sex and gender](http://www.ag.gov.au/Publications/Pages/AustralianGovernmentGuidelinesontheRecognitionofSexandGender.aspx) specify that when a government form asks about sex or gender, then it must provide these options: M (male), F (female) or X (Indeterminate/Intersex/Unspecified).

 ---